eddiekrystowski/eddiekrystowski/README.md

 # Nice to meet you!
 I'm **Eddie**, a Junior CS major at Rensselaer Polytechnic Institute.

 :seedling: I first discovered my passion for computer science back in 7th grade through Javascript courses on Khan Academy.
-In the years since, I've learned much more about software development and have become very familiar with languages such as **Javascript**, **Typescript**, **CSS**, and more, as well as other tools like **React** , **Node.js**, and **MongoDB**.
+In the years since, I've learned much more about software development and have become very familiar with languages such as **Javascript**, **Typescript**, **CSS**, **Python** and more, as well as other tools like **React** , **Node.js**, and **MongoDB**.
 My path has helped build my drive to develop free, open-source applications and tools that are easy to use, whether their purpose be educational, time-saving, or something else entirely!

 :books: I'm currently learning: